 Check for pests

-On the subject of pests, every month or so, consider checking your property for any criters that have infiltrated your property.
+On the subject of pests, every month or so, consider checking your property for any critters that have infiltrated your property.
 The common signs include droppings, evidence of nesting, grease marks and tracks, physical damage (such as gnawing marks from rodents or damaged wood caused by termites) and damaged plants.
 To prevent any unwanted creatures from entering your property, there are a few things that can help.
 For example, cleaning your kitchen and maintaining your garden are ways of keeping the pests at bay, but it’s always worth owning a few ant and insect sprays and traps if you’re nervous.
 Otherwise, call in any local pest control services to help.

 Bleed the radiators